slbailey/Retrovue/docs/contracts/SourceIngestContract.md

 - If `--test-db` is provided, the command MUST operate solely on an isolated, non-production database
 - Partial or failed ingest operations across collections MUST NOT result in orphaned or incomplete database records
 - By design, individual collection ingest failures MUST NOT abort the entire source ingest operation unless all collections fail
+- Source's importer must be interface compliant (ImporterInterface).
+Implementations that subclass BaseImporter are considered compliant by construction.
+Non-compliant importers MUST cause the command to fail with exit code 1.
+- Asset ingestion MUST use importer's enumeration capability for content discovery
+- Interface compliance MUST be verified before ingest attempt

 ---